yiisoft/yii2/docs/guide/db-query-builder.md

 > Note: When `libmysqlclient` is used (typical of PHP5), PHP's memory limit won't count the memory used for result sets.
 It may seem that batch queries work correctly, but in reality the whole dataset is loaded into client's memory, and has the potential of using it up.

-To disable buffering and reduce client memory requirements PDO connection property `PDO::MYSQL_ATTR_USE_BUFFERED_QUERY` can be set to `false`.
+To disable buffering and reduce client memory requirements, PDO connection property `PDO::MYSQL_ATTR_USE_BUFFERED_QUERY` must be set to `false`.
 However, until the whole dataset has been retrieved, no other query can be made through the same connection.
 This may prevent `ActiveRecord` from making a query to get the table schema when it needs to.
-If this is not a problem (the table schema is cached already), it is possible to switch the original connection into unbuffered mode, and then back when the batch query is done.
+If this is not a problem (the table schema is cached already), it is possible to switch the original connection into unbuffered mode, and then roll back when the batch query is done.

 ```php
 Yii::$app->db->pdo->setAttribute(\PDO::MYSQL_ATTR_USE_BUFFERED_QUERY, false);